The survival-incorporated median versus the median in the survivors or in the always-survivors: What are we measuring? And why?: The survival-incorporated median: definition

+The survival-incorporated median is a summary measure of the ranked composite outcome that combines death and ordinal/continuous clinical outcomes such as the QoL score 12 months after initiation of cancer treatment, or neurocognitive scores measured during the study.
+The composite outcome strategy has been proposed and discussed in previous research \citep{lachin1999worst, joshua2005treatment, wang2017inference}. \citet{dream2006effect} have calculated medians by assigning people with diabetes the worst rank score to study the effect of Ramipril on the incidence of diabetes. \citet{lok2010long} used the survival-incorporated median to study the effect of HIV treatment on CD4+ T-cell counts.
+In settings where the probability of survival is greater than 50\%, the survival-incorporated median \citep{lok2010long} is defined as: \begin{definition}[survival-incorporated median] \text{} The threshold such that 50\% of the target population is alive with an outcome above that threshold, and 50\% is either dead or has a worse outcome. \end{definition}

 To calculate the survival-incorporated median, we rank all outcomes.
 The outcome ranking may depend on the clinical context.
-In general, subjects who die will be ranked lower than survivors.
-Among survivors, unfavorable clinical outcomes will be ranked lower than favorable clinical outcomes.
+Typically, subjects who die will be ranked lower than survivors.
+Among survivors, unfavorable clinical outcomes are ranked lower than favorable clinical outcomes \citep{felker2010global}.
 To facilitate computation, we could assign those who die a value less than the worst clinical outcome among survivors.
-For example, if all clinical outcomes are positive, we could assign -1 to subjects who die.
-Combining death and clinical outcomes together, the survival-incorporated median is simply the 50th quantile of the ranked outcomes.
+For example, if the clinical outcomes are positively valued measurements, we could assign -1 to subjects who die.
+Combining death and clinical outcomes together, the survival-incorporated median is simply the 50th quantile of the ranked composite outcome.

+Figure \ref{fig:chap2 illustration of SIM} illustrates the ranked composite outcome that determines the survival-incorporated median.
+In Figure \ref{fig:chap2 illustration of SIM}, the probability of death is 20\%, the probability of survival with a bad QoL score is 46\%, and the probability of survival with a good QoL score is 34\%.
+To create the ranked composite outcome, first, we rank subjects who die lower than subjects who survive.
+Then, we rank the survivors with bad QoL scores lower than the survivors with good QoL scores.
+Here, the survival-incorporated median – the 50th quantile of the ranked composite outcome – is a bad QoL score.
+It represents the status of the “typical/median” subject.

-The survival-incorporated median can be interpreted as what happens to the ``average” subject.
+The survival-incorporated median can be interpreted as what happens to the ``typical" subject.
 For example, if fewer than 50\% of the subjects die, 50\% of the subjects survive with a clinical outcome better than the survival-incorporated median, and 50\% of the subjects die or have a clinical outcome worse than the survival-incorporated median.
-If more than 50\% of the subjects die, the median of the ranked composite outcomes is “death,” since the ``average” subject dies.
+If more than 50\% of the subjects die, the median of the ranked composite outcome is “death,” since the “typical” subject dies.
 In such settings, we can consider other survival-incorporated quantiles.
-For example, if the probability of death is 60\%, the survival-incorporated 75th or 90th quantile could be used as a summary measure of clinical outcomes.
+For example, if the probability of death is 60\%, the survival-incorporated 75th or 90th quantile could be used as a summary measure of the clinical outcome.